U.S. COINS & PAPER MONEY - FOREIGN COINS & PAPER MONEY

 BONDS

 $1,0000 Bond, Act of Feb.
 17, 1864, First Series, issued March 1, 1864 in Richmond, Va. with coupons up to Jan.
 1st 1866, No.7929, Engraved by J. Archer, Richmond, Va., Printed by Evans & Coswell, Columbia, S.C. with reverse hand written notations giving Houston, Texas as issue/distribution point with date of December 3, 1864.
 Mounted in a fine custom large wooden frame with doubled sided glass to display both sides of Bond.
 Bond in VF-Fine condition with some splits, minor foxing.
 A very Attractive display item. $350.00, plus special shipping charge.
+The framing alone equals the price requested.

 AMERICAN MILITARY SCRIPT